by Jay- 5 minute read - 887 words

 This is, pretty much, the first summer of video games that I can remember.
 All that’s missing from this group is Power Blade, TMNT and Super Mario Bros. and you have my first summer of video games.

-Djstump has been on a bit of a Diabolo 2 and 3 kick recently, so finally being able to pick up the game where it all started was a bonus for the day.
+Squidgey has been on a bit of a Diablo 2 and 3 kick recently, so finally being able to pick up the game where it all started was a bonus for the day.

-When I asked Djstump what he thought of the event, he had this to say:
+When I asked Squidgey what he thought of the event, he had this to say:

 For me, this was a fantastic way to spend a Saturday morning (and part of the afternoon) with one of my favourite people: my brother.